alvarogarcia7/blog_source/content/blog/2017-08-07-find-all-pending-work.markdown

 You can even do it more often: for example before going to lunch, before a meeting, before a demo, etc.

+Working with many repositories (e.g. a microservices environment/architecture), it is often the case where you will have multiple folders with work, possibly work in progress (WIP).

+This is why we have created a small tool to detect git repositories that have local changes that haven't been pushed yet.